August 23, 2013

 The Inside Story of What It Takes to Keep New York City Clean

-An excerpt from Robin Nagle's new book, "Picking Up," which traverses the streets of New York City with sanitation workers.
+New book traverses the streets of New York City with sanitation workers

 Some years ago, when our editors discovered that the New York City Department of Sanitation had an Artist in Residence program, Metropolis ran a story on the times and works of Mierle Laderman Ukeles.
 I never forgot her courage and imagination as she made art from the enormous, stinky piles of garbage we produce daily.

 So when news came of a new book, Picking Up by Robin Nagle, an anthropologist at the same city department, I was eager to get to the inside story of what it takes to keep our city clean.
 This is an eye opening, rewarding, thoughtful, and eminently readable text on a topic we’d rather forget.
 So the next time you see the sanitation workers’ truck screech to a halt next to a pile of trash, and watch the men jump off the side of that truck to toss huge, leaky bags into its grinding, mechanical maw, think of them as performing an essential service, without which our city would be an unbearable place.
 Here is Robin’s empathetic introduction, Prelude: Center of the Universe, to her subject and try to resist the temptation to learn more.–SSS

 I don’t usually name my trucks, but this one I call Mona, after the sound she makes when I push her toward her top speed.
 She has other quirks typical of a collection vehicle with many miles on the odometer.
 Her shocks and seat springs stopped softening the jolts of the road long ago, and her side-view mirrors shimmy so hard that cars behind me look like jittery smears.

 More from Metropolis